se-edu/se-book/oop/more/path.md

-Design → Object Oriented Programming → More →
+Paradigms → Object Oriented Programming → More →